foopod/blog-5.0/posts/2021-05-17-player-attaking.md

 Okay.
 Done.
 That is it for the boring stuff.
 Now on to the cool stuff.

-Firstly, a thank you, to [GValiente](https://github.com/GValiente), the author of [Butano](https://github.com/GValiente/butano) (the engine I am using).
+But first, a thank you to [GValiente](https://github.com/GValiente), the author of [Butano](https://github.com/GValiente/butano) (the engine I am using).
 Without Butano I would have struggled a lot with C and would have been bogged down doing the really boring stuff.
 Thankfully with Butano I can actually develop games for the Gameboy Advance (GBA).

+### Animations

-I added an animation for the cats attack..
+I added some animations for the cat's attack..

 ![](/img/attack-animation.gif)